 With each small step, you have a better vantage-point from which to identify the next step.
 Each step requires an action; and all of those small actions provide you with feedback.
 All of that feedback results in experience.
 Real, authentic experience.
 The kind that improves your decisions going forwards.

 Through the process of starting small, we’re able to learn from our mistakes AND make progress all while staying motivated to keep going.

-think big, but start small.
+Don’t walk around with your head in the clouds – think big, but start small.